canjs/can-observable-mixin/readme.md

 # can-define-mixin

-This package has been moved to [can-observable-mixin](https://www.npmjs.com/package/can-observable-mixin).
+This package has moved to [can-observable-mixin](https://www.npmjs.com/package/can-observable-mixin).